There’s more to it

 What if we told you there’s more to reading books than finishing one and picking up another?
 If that’s your routine, there’s one crucial step left.
 It’s leaving a review of the book you just read on a book website.

-It's leaving a review of the book you just read
+The final step is leaving a review of the book you just read

 “Leave a review?” you may be thinking.
 “I’m a reader, not a writer!
 Besides, I don’t want to share my thoughts publicly.
 For me, reading is personal.”